libjohn/blogdown-libjohn/content/presentation/flexdashboards.md

 &nbsp;

-Dashboads provide a quick overview of key metrics and indicators.
-Typically designed as a summary tool to conveny general information, dashboards can effectively highlight interesting information and draw a reader into the details.
+Dashboards provide a quick overview of key metrics and indicators.
+Typically designed as a summary tool to convey general information, dashboards can effectively highlight interesting information and draw a reader into the details.

 #### Additional Resources